 Learn more about the progress and impact of the Prematurity Campaign.

-Why the March of Dimes
+Why is the March of Dimes fighting premature birth?

 For more than 70 years, the March of Dimes has saved millions of babies and children from death and disability through our lifesaving research and innovative programs, as well as the work of dedicated volunteers.
 The March of Dimes was founded in 1938 by President Franklin Delano Roosevelt to defeat polio, a dreaded disease that claimed the lives and limbs of America's children in record numbers.
 Within 17 years, the Salk vaccine was developed, and polio was defeated.